Camera Settings – How To Shoot For Exposure Blending with Luminosity Masks

 I almost always use K (Kelvin) mode for my white balance.
 This is a very simple way of manually adjusting the warmth of your image.
 By looking at Live View, I slide the K value left or right until I’m happy with the general colours.
 For more information on K Mode, see: Color by Kelvin: A Better Approach to White Balance

 The vast majority of my shooting is done in Aperture Priority.
 This shooting mode allows me to alter both the ISO and aperture, while the camera calculates the appropriate shutter speed.
-This is far more convenient than working in Manual and determining the shutter speed myself.
+This is far more convenient than working in Manual and determining the shutter speed yourself.

 You can learn more about Aperture Priority here: A Beginner’s Guide to Using Aperture Priority Mode